Townsville 2020 (Part 3)

 Being woken up by Nick handing you an iced coffee is a rather heavenly experience.
 It may have been detracted from slightly by several nearby barking dogs and our surrounding playground equipment setting but you can’t have everything.
 Getting all our stuff back into Ernie as quickly as possible was an ingrained ritual at this point and we were back on the road heading for the road trips original most northerly planned point, Brownsville.
 A quick stop in at Bowen to check some more mangroves for a Rusty Monitor again turned up empty, although we did manage a minute to watch some Coastal Snake-eyed Skinks (Cryptoblepharus litoralis), and before we knew it we were in Justin’s home town.

 The rest of the day passed pretty slowly resupplying ourselves at Justin’s, although the air con and a shower was great.
 A quick nap and we were back out spotlighting, this time at Justin’s own property near Blue Water Range.
 8 days prior, Justin had found an albino baby Keelback (Tropidonophis mairii) getting around one of his dams just before flying down to Sydney, and we were determined to give finding it a crack.
 An hour or so later and we had the golden noodle in hand, my first wild mutation.
-The photos don’t quite do the colours justice, it was a soft golden that was rather pleasing, although it wasn’t helped by its terrible modelling skills.
+The photos don’t quite do the colours justice, it was a soft gold that was rather pleasing, although it wasn’t helped by its terrible modelling skills.
 Stoked with our re-finding of the same snake over a week since it was first seen we returned back to our mattresses and the air con, although not before a couple of quick photos of a nearby Black-striped Snake (Cryptophis nigrostriatus).

 Tropidonophis mairii